snolte26/tweetBook/README.md

 This small social media platform was based on this video:
      https://www.youtube.com/watch?v=8TpRqjVlQSo

 Creating this requires a MongoDB account.
 I sugesst watching the video above to do so and get a better understanding of whats happening.
-Line 13, you will need to put your own connection string
+You will need a .env file in the same directory as the script(s).
+The .env file will hold your connection string in a variable called `CONNECTION_STRING`

 On line 5 of the autoMod, you will need to input your own connection string.
 The autoMod goes through the database and deletes posts that are older than 1 month, though this can be modified to fit your needs.